 There are many ways to build a long-lasting, quality building.
 Tilt-up construction is one of them.
 It consists in constructing the exterior structure of a building by lifting fabricated concrete walls that will function as the shell of said building.
 This method can be employed on any type of project.
 Nevertheless, it’s particularly useful when your client faces a tight delivery schedule or wants to maximize the visual appearance of the building while keeping future maintenance costs low.

 The concept of Tilt-up construction is straightforward.
 In a (very) simplified way, it can be broken down into three steps: design, construction, and panel lifting.

 Tilt-up walls are built over what we call a ‘concrete slab’ that also works as the facility’s interior floor.
 The walls are assembled around the facility’s perimeter.
-(See image to visualize how every element interacts within the process).
+(See the image to visualize how every element interacts within the process).

-- First, you have to design and build the panel forms, which are the molds of your soon-to-be walls.
+- First, you must design and build the panel forms, which are the molds of your soon-to-be walls.

-- Then you cast concrete into each panel, and in a matter of time, it’ll become a solid concrete element.
+- Then you cast concrete into each panel, and in some time, it’ll become a solid concrete element.

 - You lift the finished wall, place it in the desired space, and tighten it up to the steel structure of the building.
 Then, you repeat this process until you have the perimeter of your facility.